Get 80% off your plan for your first 3 months*

 Key tax considerations include:

-• Capital gains treatment: Expect profit from the sale to be treated as a capital gain, with tax rates no higher than 15% for most individuals in 2025
+• Capital gains treatment: Profit from the sale is typically treated as a capital gain.
+In 2026, the long-term capital gains rate is no higher than 15% for most individuals, though high earners may pay up to 20%.

-• Holding period: Consider whether you've held assets for more or less than one year (long-term vs. short-term), as this affects tax rates
+• Holding period: Whether you have held assets for more or less than one year (long-term vs. short-term) affects your tax rate.
+Long-term gains are taxed at lower rates.

 Changing ownership